cloudevents/spec/cloudevents/extensions/data-classification.md

 Examples where data classification of events can be useful are:

-- When an event contains PII or restricted information and therefore processing by intermediaries or consumers must adhere to certain policies.
+- When an event contains PII or restricted information and therefore processing by intermediaries or consumers MUST adhere to certain policies.
 For example having separate processing pipelines by sensitivity or having logging, auditing and access policies based upon classification.
 - When an event payload is subjected to regulation and therefore retention